X8X-XZDX/VALVE-3RD-TURN/Proposals/Steam/Console-Platform-Proposal_Steam-Deck_0.md

 Thesis+
 +++++++

-There are a few elements when thinking abount the future of Valve.
+There are a few elements when thinking about the future of Valve.

 1 Hardware Development
     1a.
 Developing with the Steam Deck